The Ultimate Guide To White/Negative Space: What It Is And How To Use It

-A quick definition: white space is the area of a page in which no text or imagery appears.
+White space is the area of a page in which no text or imagery appears.
 Also known as negative space, it’s essentially the empty bits between the content.

 But it’s also a part of the content.
 And it shouldn’t be overlooked as accidental or coincidental.
 Most of the time, the white space you see on web pages or advertisements is very much deliberate.
 But why might a designer want to add in ‘nothing’?
-What are the benefits of white space and why is it important?
+What are the benefits of white space and why is it so important?

 When utilising white space, unnecessary details are automatically stripped away.
 This means that the focal point of your design, be it an image or piece of text, will naturally shift into focus.
 With no extraneous details to clog the page or divert the eye, the heart of the message will stand out organically.
 And separate parts of the page won’t be in competition for your reader’s attention.